bodrovis/lessons_indexer/README.md

 ## PDF Generation

-Starting from version **0.2.0** Indexer supports PDF generation.
+Starting from version **0.2.0** Indexer supports PDF generation ([GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) is expected).
 It is disabled by default - provide `-f` flag to enable this feature.

 PDF generation is not a very simple process, so some additional software has to be installed on your machine: